secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 ### Understanding content in the LXP

-[Add video training reviewing different kinds of content and organization in the LXP]

 Learning material is built and organized in the LXP to help you follow a clear path.
 This is created using Smartcards, Pathways, and Journeys.
-More information on this content can be found on the [EdCast contribution page](/handbook/people-group/learning-and-development/gitlab-groundworks/contribute) and in [this video training](ADD TRAINING LINK)
+More information on this content can be found on the [EdCast contribution page](/handbook/people-group/learning-and-development/gitlab-groundworks/contribute) and in [this video training](https://youtu.be/pJzj4l3tG-4)

 | EdCast Content | Purpose | Example |
 | ----- | ----- | ----- |